Home · Symptoms · Yogurt

 This page is educational, not medical advice.
 Sudden, severe, or persistent symptoms deserve professional care.

 Regular yogurt is high in lactose.
-Lactose-free or coconut yogurt is the gentler swap.
+Lactose-free or coconut yogurt can be a gentler swap for some people.

 Diarrhea can happen when some carbohydrates or sugar alcohols pull water into the gut or when a meal moves through too quickly.
 FODMAP load is one possible factor.